TROUT IDENTIFICATION

 -

-Tail is large & paddle shape - released as fry or fingerling
+Large & paddle shaped - released as fry or fingerling

-- Tail is short & square shaped - released as brood stock
+- Short & square shaped - released as brood stock

 -